LinuxStandardBase/puppet-lsb/documentation/buildbot.md

     include buildbot::slave

-The one complication comes with some of the "small-word" build architectures (ppc32, s390).
-Since we build those on "large-word" distributions, we have to indicate in some way that we should be building the "small-word" variant.
+The one complication comes with the architectures with "small" and "big" word architectures, where the native hardware is almost all "big".
+This means we have to build the "small" architecture on a "big" system.
+On these architectures, we need to configure which word size we're building.

 This is done in modules/buildbot/manifests/slave.pp.
-Look for the setting for "$wordsize"; there, you will need to add the hostname of the build slave and make sure it's set to "small".
+Look for the setting for "$wordsize"; there, you will need to add the hostname of the build slave and make sure it's set to "small" or "big".

 Restarting Buildbot
 -------------------